surniaulula/wpsso/readme.txt

 * Includes a Social and Search Optimization metabox for Posts, Pages, custom post type, user profile, category, tag, and custom taxonomy editing pages.
 * Offers individual customization of the article topic, shared title, descriptions, shared image and/or video, product information, recipe information, event information, and much more.
 * Optionally upscale smaller images for social sharing and Schema markup, up to a maximum upscale percentage.
-* Optionally validate all image minimum / maximum dimensions and aspect ratios (recommended).
+* Optionally validate all image minimum / maximum dimensions and aspect ratios.
-* Optionally renders shortcodes for accurate description texts and embedded video detection (recommended).
+* Optionally renders shortcodes for accurate description texts and embedded video detection.
 * Support for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in content text.
 * Additional Facebook / Open Graph / Rich Pin meta tags and Schema markup for videos and eCommerce products.
 * Twitter [Player Card](https://dev.twitter.com/cards/types/player) meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.